Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

 \subsubsection{A basic construction}

-We now define a generic ``hybrid'' construction of quantum signcryption.
+We now define a generic ``hybrid'' construction of quantum signcryption in a similar way to~\expref{Section}{sec:hybqencdef}.
 We will use a classical signcryption scheme to signcrypt a random key, and then use that key to encrypt the quantum state with a (usually one-time secure) symmetric-key quantum encryption scheme.